Alienware2000/game-agents/README.md

 Some of the ideas in this project connect to existing work on tool-using and embodied agents:

 - **ReAct: Synergizing Reasoning and Acting in Language Models** – early work on letting LLMs interleave reasoning and tool use.
 - **Voyager: An Open-Ended Embodied Agent in Minecraft** – shows how agents can explore, learn skills, and act in a voxel world using tools and a curriculum.
 - **Model Context Protocol (MCP) documentation** – explains how MCP servers expose tools to LLM-based apps.

-More coming soon...
+More coming soon....